xylona666/FIona_AI_chat/faq.md

+This looks like answer framework

-: Why did you study computer science?
+Q: Why did you study computer science?
 A: I enjoy building systems that translate ideas into real-world applications.

 Q: What are your strengths?